lucas-langlois/planet-imagery-browser/DEPLOYMENT.md

    ```
    (or similar URL)

-### Step 5: Test Your App
+### Step 5: Enter Your API Key & Test

-1. Once deployed, test all features:
+1. Once deployed, the app will prompt you to enter your Planet API key
+2. Enter your API key (starts with `PLAK...`)
+3. Click **"Connect"**
+4. Test all features:
    - ✅ Search for imagery
    - ✅ Preview images
    - ✅ Upload tide data
    - ✅ Mark exposure status
    - ✅ Export CSV

+**Sharing with Others:**

+Each user enters their own API key when they first use the app.
+Keys are stored securely in their browser session (not on the server) and are never saved permanently.

 ## 🔄 Updating Your App